chadwickbureau/chadwick/doc/cwevent.rst

 requires the judgment of the official scorer.
 Runners which are put out are reported as having an advancement of 0.

+Automatic runners are reported using the extended fields ``RUN1_AUTO_FL``, ``RUN2_AUTO_FL``, and ``RUN3_AUTO_FL``.
+Each flag indicates whether the runner occupying that base at the start of the play is the result of an automatic-runner placement.
+Automatic runners use the same destination codes as other runners.

-*New in 0.8.1*: With the introduction of the automatic runner placement in extra innings as a tiebreaker for the 2020 season in MLB (and earlier in the minor leagues and other leagues), a new code 7 is used for runner advancement in the case in which an automatic runner scores.
-The scoring rule for automatic runners is that they are charged to the pitcher who starts the inning, as an unearned run.
-For the purposes of determining whether a run scored is due to the automatic runner, Chadwick follows the same convention as is used for assigning responsibility for runners to
+For the purposes of tracking automatic runners, Chadwick follows the same convention as is used for assigning responsibility for runners to
-pitchers: in the event that an automatic runner is put out by batter action, then the subsequent runner becomes marked as an automatic runner.
+pitchers: in the event that an automatic runner is put out by batter action, the subsequent runner becomes marked as an automatic runner.

 In most cases, the play on a runner indicates the fielding credits involved in putting him out.
 Chadwick also reports a fielding